pimcore/pimcore/doc/Development_Documentation/24_Web_Services/README.md

 # REST Webservice API (deprecated)

 > **Important**
-> The REST API is deprecated as of Pimcore 6.4 and will be removed in Pimcore 7.
+> The REST API is deprecated as of Pimcore 6.4 ([see why](https://github.com/pimcore/pimcore/pull/5517)) and will be removed in Pimcore 7.
 > If you're using this API, please consider migrating to the [Pimcore Data-Hub](https://github.com/pimcore/data-hub)

 Pimcore provides a REST web service interface to many entities of the system, such as assets, documents, objects, class definitions, translations, etc.